 Welcome to the monthly update for the Cornwall Council ASB Team.
-Below you will find some snippets of the work that the team has done in through March into April to detect and prevent Anti Social Behaviour in Cornwall’s communities.
+Below you will find some snippets of the work that the team has done in through June and July to detect and prevent Anti Social Behaviour in Cornwall’s communities.

 Cornwall Council’s ASB Team working closely with local police officers, have successfully obtained the following orders at West Cornwall Magistrates Court.

 Anti Social Behaviour Order and Drink Banning Order on Nuisance Caller in Penryn

 The Anti Social Behaviour Team along with Devon and Cornwall Police and Crown Prosecution Service successfully gained a Drink Banning Order and an ASBO on the back of criminal conviction on a Female living in Penryn.
 The female since moving to Penryn was responsible for not only causing a heavy strain on Emergency Services in the locality, but also causing nuisance, annoyance and distress to neighbours.